In any business, the know-how of the day-to-day activities of your business is what keeps your business up and running.

 This is a good opportunity to include rules around workplace confidentiality, which will constantly remind your workers that you take it very seriously.

 Do You Have Office Practices To Protect Your Confidential Information?

-While it’s great to have confidentiality policies and contracts, there are non-legal steps you can take too.
+While it’s great to have confidentiality policies and even pay secrecy clauses, there are non-legal steps you can take too.

 In today’s world, technology has made it easier to access all kinds of sensitive and confidential information within a business.